ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The more you lose yourself in something bigger than yourself, the more energy you will have. — Norman Vincent Peale
+> **Citacao:** Only he who has no use for the empire is fit to be entrusted with it. — Zhuangzi

 fim do arquivo